wut-dev/docs/README.md

 If you're not comfortable entering credentials, you can still use demo mode.

+# Beta and Reporting Issues
+wut.dev is currently in beta - there is a lot of work still to do!
+Feedback, ideas, etc. are all welcome.
+Please report any issues to `matthewdf10@gmail.com` or via [GitHub issues](https://github.com/matthewdfuller/wut-dev-docs/issues/new/choose).

+Note: it's helpful to have an error log. wut.dev logs most of its output to `console.debug`, so you may need to [update your Chrome console](https://developer.chrome.com/docs/devtools/console/log#level) to log the debug level.
+Please redact any info you prefer not to share.

 # Other
 1. wut.dev is not affiliated with Amazon Web Services, Inc. or Amazon.com, Inc.
 2. wut.dev is in alpha; please do not use it in production.